Robert-van-Engelen/Forth500/manual.md

 It is perhaps best to think of Forth as a language positioned between assembly coding and C in terms of power and complexity.
 Like assembly and C, you have a lot of freedom and power at your fingertips.
-But this comes with a healthy dose of responsibility to do things right:  errors can lead to system crashes.
+But this comes with a healthy dose of responsibility to do things right:  errors can lead to crashes.

+Fortunately, Forth500 protects its data and floating point stacks against under- and overflows.
+It also guards against dictionary overflow.
+Accidental infinite loops can be terminated by pressing BREAK to abort execution, which is checked in loops and when calling secondaries (Forth subroutines).

-Fortunately, the PC-E500(S) easily recovers from a system crash with a reset.
+If necessary, the PC-E500(S) recovers from a crash with a soft reset.
+You can recover your work after you saved the Forth500 program state to the E: or F:
+RAM disk from BASIC:

+    > SAVEM "F:FORTH500.BIN",&Bx000,&Byyyy

+and load it back into memory later with:

+    > LOADM "F:FORTH500.BIN",&Bx000

+where Forth500 starts at `&Bx000` (`&B0000` on an expanded machine and `&B9000`
+on an unexpanded machine) and `yyyy` is the value returned by executing in Forth500 `UNUSED HEX.`.
+Note that a hard reset requires allocating memory for Forth500 before you can load it back into memory, see the installation instructions.

 ## Quick Forth tutorial